Help Center

 Open

 An opportunity that’s “open” is accepting applicants.
-The work has not yet started and you can apply to any “open” opportunity.
+The work has not yet started.
+You can apply to any “open” opportunity.

 In progress